St. Augustine Area Beaches

 Anastasia State Park, located just 1½ miles from historic downtown St. Augustine, has everything you could want from a beach park.
 The park features about four miles of wide beach bordered by sand dunes, as well as a lagoon surrounded by rich tidal marshes.
 You can camp, fish, picnic and hike in and around the more-than 1,600-acre park.
 If you feel like being on the water, kayak and wind surf rentals are available.
 At low tide, the sand is hard packed and perfect for a bicycle ride.
 Folks can bring their own or rent one from the concession.

-St. Augustine Beach, FL, located on the southern end of 18-mile Anastasia Island, features wide, beautiful beaches.
-The main entrance point is at Ocean Pier, but there are access points at street ends along the four-mile length of St. Augustine Beach, FL.
+St. Augustine Beach located on the southern end of 18-mile Anastasia Island, features wide, beautiful beaches.
+The main entrance point is at St. Johns County Ocean Pier Park, but there are access points at street ends along the four-mile length of St. Augustine Beach.
 The pier features a four-acre beachfront park that has a playground, picnic tables, restrooms, showers, a pavilion, volleyball courts, bait and tackle and concessions.
+A bonus: beachgoers can actually drive on the beach, from A Street south to Crescent Beach

 In the 1920s, a St. Augustine businessman, Frank B. Butler, bought this small stretch of land between the Matanzas River and the Atlantic Ocean, and for many years, it was the only beach between Jacksonville and Daytona that welcomed African-Americans.
 It features the warm, sparkling water of the Atlantic Ocean.
 Stop here for a glowing sunrise or afternoon picnic.
 The park has a picnic area, restrooms and showers.

-Located in southern St. Johns County, east of the Bridge of Lions, Crescent Beach has a wide shoreline that is characterized by its serene and unhurried setting.
+Located in southern St. Johns County, Crescent Beach has a wide shoreline that is characterized by its serene and unhurried setting.
 With towering sand dunes, shell-sprinkled shores and plentiful, natural foliage, Crescent Beach is truly a vacationer's paradise waiting to be discovered.
 The park offers off-beach parking, restrooms, showers and picnic areas.
 Search for seashells, take a dip in the water or just relax and enjoy the view.

 Fort Matanzas National Monument Park